- Why would I want to use MP3 files

 cable to connect the computer to the patch box.
 Radio shack sells

-recording on cassette tapes you must already have a cable.
-If you
+on cassette tapes you must already have a cable.
+If you need a

-and that includes the cables.
-So it is possible to do it for
+includes the cables.
+So it is possible to do it for under

 Yes.
 If you have the COM port version of the RF Remote Control